Options for FingerprintJS server API client

 limit?: numberLimit scanned results.

 For performance reasons, the API first scans some number of events before filtering them.
-Use limit
+Use `limit` to specify how many events are scanned before they are filtered by `requestId` or `linkedId`.
+Results are always returned sorted by the timestamp (most recent first).

 By default, the most recent 100 visits are scanned, the maximum is 500.